DevOpsPlayground/Terraform-X-Minecraft/lab_1/README.md

 render-flat
 ```

-Your flat world view should look like below now:
+Your flat world view should look like the below now:

 <p align="center">
   <img src="./images/line-map.png" />